 Steps for a Mold Removal Plan

 Once a mold problem has been identified and a work plan has been established, the remediation firm must then follow the steps outlined by the industrial hygienist.
 These steps can vary depending on the type of damages however the eight step process that should be followed are:

 - 3rd party post testing to verify cleaning efficacy.

-These steps will work every time if followed properly.
+These mold solution steps will work every time if followed properly.
 In the next articles we will discuss these eight steps in detail and break down the process of remediation.
 We will also discuss short cuts that are often taken by remediation firms that you should look out for.
 Health and safety hazards are plentiful when mold problems are confirmed; be sure that you are getting your project handled correctly!